 We recommend Chatel as the perfect place for both families and adult groups looking to stay in a more traditional resort where the pace is a little more relaxed than say a larger resort like Morzine in the Porte Du Soleil.
 There are some very comfortable and well run chalets in Chatel that we know well so let us know if you think you would like to try this wonderful resort.

-- Access to the large Porte du Soleil ski circuit
+- Access to the large Portes du Soleil ski circuit

-- Pretty, lively French old town, still quite rustic in parts
+- Pretty, lively French mountain town, still quite rustic in parts

 - Good local slopes particularly suited to beginners and intermediates